Can we apply for less than £25,000 or more than £750,000?

 - An original bank statement so we can check the bank address and details.
 A scanned copy is ok.

-- A list of signatories for the bank account.
-We require that the bank account must require at least two people (who are unrelated and do not live at the same address) to sign cheques, set up and authorise payments online or make a withdrawal.
+- A list of signatories for the club’s bank account.
+The bank account must require at least two people (who are unrelated and do not live at the same address) to sign cheques, set up and authorise payments or make a withdrawal.

 - A copy of the bank mandate which details the signatories on the account.